fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; Can you improve your favorite cup of coffee?You already…

 That said, it is a decent beginner coffee grinder.
 Just dial in the grind size and how many cups of coffee you'll be brewing.
 A simple slide dial lets you grind enough coffee for between four and 18 cups.

-The coffee grinder has 15 numbered grind size settings with two steps in between each number.
+The OXO Brew conical burr coffee grinder has 15 numbered grind settings with two steps in between each number.
 It grinds from fine to coarse, but is not ideal for espresso.
 If you use a pressurized portafilter, it can grind for an adequate espresso.

 An electric timer determines how much coffee will be ground.
 You can set the dial between zero and 30 seconds.

 Overall, this may be the best burr grinder for those just starting to explore the world of specialty coffee.
-While you won't get the uniformity of high-end machines, for around $100, it's more than adequate.
+While you won't get the uniformity of high-end machines, for around $100, it's more than adequate for the OXO Brew conical burr grinder.

 This has one of the widest grind size ranges available.
 It can grind fine enough for Turkish coffee and coarse enough for cold brew.